ketchley/tdm-workshop/data.md

 ---

 # Workshop Preparation
 This page contains the datasets for the text and data mining workshop.
 There is contextual information about each collection of documents, including links to the original location they were derived from.
 Choose one dataset to work with in class.
+Click on the dataset title (eg Adult British Fiction) to download the dataset.

 ## Choose a dataset to work with